Life of the Virgin: History

 The depiction of scenes from the life of the Virgin goes back to almost the earliest days of Christian art; a scene from the church at Dura Europas of about 250 has been interpreted as a procession of Virgins accompanying Mary to the Temple.
 Early cycles tend to include more scenes and details from the apocryphal Gospels, including the story of Mary's parents, Saint Anne and Joachim, before her birth.
 The influence of these stories never disappeared entirely, partly because the canonical Gospels give few details of Mary's life before and after the years around the birth of Jesus.
 In the West the Pseudo-Matthew was the dominant apocryphal source; in the East, slightly different versions, all equally deriving from the Protoevangelium of James, were preferred.

 Cycles of the Life of Mary were less frequent in the West than the East until the Gothic period.
 The cycle of the Nativity in the tympanum of the right portal of Chartres Cathedral is the earliest Western monumental cycle to appear under a large enthroned Virgin and Child.
 Such cycles continued to appear in prominent positions, gradually becoming less common than scenes of the Passion of Christ.
 The evolution during the 13th century of the illuminated Book of hours gave another important location for cycles, as did the gradual development of more sophisticated altarpieces for the Lady Chapel, or at least a side-altar, which all large churches had.

 With the arrival of the old master print, series of the Life were popular, and were often among the most ambitious works of printmaking artists.
 Martin Schongauer's Death of the Virgin was one of his most influential works, adapted into painting by a host of artists in Germany and beyond.
 Schongauer apparently planned a large series, but only four scenes were produced (ca 1470–75).
 Israhel van Meckenem's series of 12 scenes (ca 1490–1500) and Francesco Rosselli's series, which followed the subjects of the Mysteries of the Rosary, were the most important other 15th century examples.
 Dürer largely eclipsed these at the beginning of the 16th century with his cycle of 19 woodcuts on the Life of the Virgin (c.
-1501-11) essentially following Schongauer's composition in his secene of the Death.
+1501-11) essentially following Schongauer's composition in his scene of the Death.

 With the decline of the illuminated manuscript and the advent of larger paintings and the single-subject altarpiece, cycles became less important in art, except in print form, but painted cycles by no means died out.
 A cycle of 16 fairly large paintings by Luca Giordano of about 1688 hung in the Queen of Spain's bedroom in Madrid in the 18th century, and many cycles were painted for cathedrals and other large buildings.
 After the decrees of the Council of Trent in 1563, many of the apocryphal scenes, and late medieval introductions like the Swoon of the Virgin, were attacked by writers like Molanus and Cardinal Federigo Borromeo.